Ornab95/SEU_Online_Admition_System-Fronten/README.md

-# Online Admission Application System
+# Online Admission Application System Fronten

 This project consists of a series of HTML files designed to create a responsive and user-friendly web interface for an online admission application system.
 The system includes various features such as a navigation bar, stepper for the admission process, program selection, and more.